the-technat/banana/docs/03_core_addons.md

 Without any tools, the cluster is not fully functional.
 Two of the most critical addons we need are [Cilium](https://cilium.io) and [Argo CD](https://argoproj.io).
 They are installed manually in a first run, but later on managed by Argo CD using GitOps.

+Note: Core Addons are also addons that are assigned to the `system-cluster-critical` priorityClass and get the sync-wave `-5` in argocd.

-This menas that the default values shown here differ from what is actually set in the repo's configs.
+This means that the default values shown here differ from what is actually set in the repo's configs.

 ## CNI - Cilium